Thursday, March 9

 It asked a crumb of me.

 6. Emily Dickinson’s favorite color is the color purple.
-She mentioned the color purple in her poems at least 40 or more times.
+She mentions purple in her poems at least 40 or more times.
 So, researchers assume that purple must be her favorite color.

-8. She had friends and mentors but, Emily Dickinson was not very social.
+8. She had friends and mentors, but Emily Dickinson was not very social.
 She preferred to be alone.
 She liked to communicate by writing letters.
 She loved to write.
-She wrote the most letters/poems to Susan Gilbert.
-Susan Gilbert was her brother’s wife.
-Her brother William Austin and his wife Susan lived next door to Emily Dickinson for around 30 years.
+She wrote the most letters/poems to Susan Gilbert, her brother’s wife.
+Her brother, William Austin, and his wife, Susan, lived next door to Emily Dickinson for around 30 years.

-Share a fact about Emily Dickinson with us in the comment?
+Share a fact about Emily Dickinson with our viewers in the comments?

 Get your free printable Emily Dickinson worksheet here: